 Lawyer: Driver in wrong-way crash that killed 5 was insane

-BURLINGTON, Vt. – A Vermont man charged with killing five teenagers in a wrong-way crash almost three years ago was psychotic and delusional at the time and thus lelgally insane, his lawyer argued Monday during opening statements in his client's murder trial.
+BURLINGTON, Vt. – A Vermont man charged with killing five teenagers in a wrong-way crash almost three years ago was psychotic and delusional at the time and thus legally insane, his lawyer argued Monday during opening statements in his client's murder trial.

 The lawyer for Steven Bourgoin acknowledged his client was driving the vehicle that killed the teenagers but said that Bourgoin was "totally out of his mind" at the time, and the attorney said he will present evidence to that effect.